Joban-Bhangu77/SkyGuardian-AI/README.md

 🦅 Sky Guardian AI

-AI-Powered Cloud, Network & Security Analysis Platform (Local ML Edition) Built with discipline, purpose, and a vision for world-class engineering.

-░░ About Sky Guardian AI — And Why I Built It

-Hi, I’m Jobanjit Singh — a Cloud, Network, DevOps, and Security Engineer who believes modern infrastructure should be intelligent, self-aware, and predictive.

-After years of handling outages, debugging logs, fixing broken configs, and managing distributed systems, I realized something important:

-There must be a smarter way to understand and protect systems.

-Sky Guardian AI is my personal attempt to build that smarter way — a platform that thinks like an engineer, analyzes like an AI, and protects like a guardian.

-This project represents my engineering identity and my long-term mission to contribute to advanced AI-powered infrastructure engineering in the United States.

-░░ What Sky Guardian AI Does

-Sky Guardian AI is a fully offline, local-ML-powered intelligence platform that:

-Analyzes logs through pattern detection

-Detects anomalies using ML models

-Groups similar issues using embeddings

-Highlights high-risk events and unusual behavior

-Scans cloud-style configs for misconfigurations

-Suggests intelligent recommendations

-Generates clean incident summaries

-All without any APIs.
-No keys.
-No cost.
-Pure engineering + local AI.

-░░ Why This Project Matters to Me

-This project is deeply personal.

-It reflects my passion for Cloud, DevOps, Networking, Security, and AI — and the type of intelligent automation I want to build professionally in the US tech industry.

-It's not just code.
-It's a statement of discipline, ambition, and engineering vision.

-Sky Guardian AI is the perfect intersection of:

-Cloud + Networking

-Security + DevOps

-AI + Automation

-Real-world problem solving

-This is the engineering path I want to pursue for the next decade.

-░░ My Skillset Behind This Project
+AI-Powered Cloud, Network & Security Analysis Platform (Local ML Edition) Built with intention, discipline, and a vision for world-class engineering.

+About Sky Guardian AI — And Why I Built It

+Hi, I’m Jobanjit Singh — a Cloud, Network, DevOps & Security Engineer who believes modern infrastructure should be smart, self-aware, and automated.

+After years of responding to outages, analyzing logs, handling cloud/network incidents, and managing distributed systems, I realized something important:

+There needs to be a more intelligent, AI-assisted way to understand and protect systems.

+Sky Guardian AI is that attempt.
+A fully local AI platform that analyzes logs, detects anomalies, evaluates cloud risks, and suggests fixes — with no API keys, no cost, and full control.

+It reflects my personal journey and my long-term mission to build advanced infrastructure tools in the United States.

+What Sky Guardian AI Does

+Sky Guardian AI is a local-machine-learning–driven platform that:

+Analyzes logs

+Detects anomalies using ML

+Groups similar issues with embeddings

+Highlights unusual behavior

+Scans cloud-style configurations

+Identifies security gaps

+Suggests intelligent remediation

+Generates incident summaries

+All offline.
+All local.
+All engineered with precision.

+Why This Project Matters

+This isn’t just a project.
+It’s a statement of my engineering philosophy — building systems that are:

+intelligent

+automated

+reliable

+secure

+and future-ready

+This project combines my skills in:

 Cloud Engineering

-VPCs, Subnets, Routing, IAM, VPN, Load Balancers, Monitoring & Cloud Automation
+Networking

-Network & Security
+Security

-VLANs, Firewalls, Routing Protocols, Threat Detection, Zero Trust, Log Analysis

-DevOps & SRE

-CI/CD, Terraform, Linux, Automation, Observability, Incident Response
+DevOps/SRE

-AI & Python
+Python

-Python scripting, scikit-learn, embeddings (MiniLM), TinyBERT/DistilBERT, ML anomaly detection

-Sky Guardian AI brings all of these skillsets together into one meaningful system.
+Machine Learning

+And represents the kind of engineering I want to contribute to in the US tech industry.

-░░ Core Modules
+Core Modules
-1️⃣ LogSense — Local AI Log Intelligence Engine
+1️⃣ LogSense — Log Intelligence Engine

 Parses structured/unstructured logs

-Counts severity levels
+Counts severity patterns

-Creates embeddings for similarity
+Embedding-based similarity

-Detects anomalies

-Clusters repeated issues

-Generates clean summaries
+AI clustering

+Anomaly detection

+Clean summary output

-2️⃣ CloudSense — Cloud Configuration Scanner (Planned)
+2️⃣ CloudSense — Cloud Config Scanner (Planned)

-Reads JSON/YAML configs
+Reads JSON/YAML cloud-style configs

-Detects risky security groups
+Detects risky rules

-Identifies open ports / wide rules
+Open ports / wide security groups

-Suggests cloud hardening steps

-Produces risk heatmaps
+Best-practice recommendations

 3️⃣ AutoResponder — AI Remediation Engine (Planned)

-Produces root-cause insights

-Suggests remediation actions

-Predicts severity

-Generates playbooks
+Root-cause suggestions

+Fix recommendations

+Severity scoring

+Playbook generation

-░░ Project Architecture
+Project Structure
 SkyGuardian-AI/
 │
 ├── README.md